JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

         For Windows: JBOSS_HOME\bin\standalone.bat

-Build and Deploy the Quickstart
+Build and Deploy the Example
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._